 The Governor should mandate that 50% of the Surface Transportation Block Grant and National Highway Performance Program federal funds be used by state agencies and shared with cities and counties for public transit, bike, and pedestrian infrastructure, and Transit Oriented Development programs.
 These are formula grants that Maryland automatically receives from the federal government each year for transportation programs.
 Maryland’s apportionment in FY 2022 was $203 million and $418 million for the Surface Transportation Block Grant and National Highway Performance Program, respectively.
 50% of these federal funds can be transferred to other programs.

 MDOT should make major changes to the Maryland Commuter Choice program to increase the number of employers participating from 10 employers (in 2021) to at least 500 starting in 2024, including Maryland's top 32 employers that each employ over 2,500 people.
 The commuter choice program includes reimbursement of 50% of employers' costs (up to $100 per employee) per month for offering employees qualified commuting benefits programs like transit, cash in lieu of parking, telework, and more.
 Maryland should consider a mandate, similar to what Washington D.C. and New Jersey have, that employers of a certain size must offer sustainable commuter benefit options.

+MDOT, in collaboration with MACo, should produce options for rural public transit that would provide more secure, emissions-free, and affordable transit in areas with low population density.

 Construct more clean power generation in-state, especially solar power